Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

+## _Disclaimer_
+_Azure SDK Python packages support for Python 2.7 is ending 01 January 2022.
+This change will be effective azure-storage-queue>12.1.6 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 # Azure Storage Queues client library for Python

 Azure Queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A single queue message can be up to 64 KiB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.